Average Size Woman, Average Size Diaphragm?

 I Can’t Find A Healthcare Professional For A Fitting, What Are My Options?

-First up, your regular GP, Midwife or Gyno’ should be able to talk you through any change of contraceptive method and confirm if there are any medical reasons that you shouldn’t be using a diaphragm.
-But they might not be trained or equipped to assess your size.
+If you can’t find a healthcare professional for a fitting, your regular GP, midwife, or gynecologist should be able to discuss any change in contraceptive method and confirm if there are any medical reasons why you shouldn’t use a diaphragm.
+However, they may not be trained or equipped to assess your size.

-There are more and more healthcare professionals doing courses for this but it can still be hard to connect with someone.
-On this website we plan to build up a list of trained professionals that would be willing to book you in for a fitting session.
-In lieu of that there is another interesting consideration: cervical caps.
+More healthcare professionals are taking courses to train in diaphragm fitting, but it can still be challenging to connect with someone.
+On this website, we plan to build a list of trained professionals willing to book you in for a fitting session.
+Alternatively, there’s FemCap, an interesting option.

-How so?
-Well after puberty, a woman’s cervix size corresponds to a 22mm FemCap.
-This will never change unless she becomes pregnant.
-Two weeks after conception, the cervix dilates irreversibly.
-This is important to understand because even if a women miscarries early in the pregnancy and perhaps is not even aware she conceived, her cervix size has changed and a 26mm FemCap is now necessary.
-Think of a deflated balloon and how it never shrinks back to it’s original size.
-Vaginal delivery once again changes the cervix size; the correct size for someone who has had a vaginal delivery is 30mm.
-With a C-section delivery the cervix wouldn’t stretch the cervix like a vaginal delivery so a 26mm would still be apt.
+Here’s how it works: After puberty, a woman’s cervix size corresponds to a 22mm FemCap.
+This size remains constant unless she becomes pregnant.
+Two weeks after conception, the cervix undergoes irreversible dilation.
+This is crucial to understand because even if a woman miscarries early in pregnancy and is unaware of her conception, her cervix size has changed, necessitating a 26mm FemCap.
+Imagine a deflated balloon; it never shrinks back to its original size.

-This simple sizing system based on a your obstetric history means it is easy to self-size, but you should still speak to a healthcare professional to see if diaphragms or cervical caps are right for you.
+This simple sizing system based on your obstetric history makes it easy to self-size cervical caps.
+However, it’s essential to consult a healthcare professional to determine if diaphragms or cervical caps are the right choice for you.

 You Might Also Like